sean-chester/relational-databases/sql/README.md

 [05 Mar 12:45] Fixed error in query02 in which sample solution was not sorted correctly.
-[06 Mar 18:40] Fixed error in query02 again: query was not passed to database correctly so constraints were not applied [08 Mar 13:40] Fixed error in query10: provided query result was not correct
+[06 Mar 18:40] Fixed error in query02 again: query was not passed to database correctly so constraints were not applied [08 Mar 13:40] Fixed error in query10: provided query result was not correct [08 Mar 18:25] Clarify that all commas are counted as operators, even in the SELECT clause